Somatic hypermutation: Mechanisms

 The mechanism of SHM involves deamination of cytosine to uracil in DNA by the enzyme activation-induced cytidine deaminase, or AID.
 A cytosine:guanine pair is thus directly mutated to a uracil:guanine mismatch.
 Uracil residues are not normally found in DNA, therefore, to maintain the integrity of the genome, most of these mutations must be repaired by high-fidelity base excision repair enzymes.
 The uracil bases are removed by the repair enzyme, uracil-DNA glycosylase, followed by cleavage of the DNA backbone by apurinic endonuclease.
 Error-prone DNA polymerases are then recruited to fill in the gap and create mutations.

 The synthesis of this new DNA involves error-prone DNA polymerases, which often introduce mutations at the position of the deaminated cytosine itself or neighboring base pairs.
 The introduction of mutations in the rapidly proliferating population of B cells ultimately culminates in the production of thousands of B cells, possessing slightly different receptors and varying specificity for the antigen, from which the B cell with highest affinities for the antigen can be selected.
 The B cells with the greatest affinity will then be selected to differentiate into plasma cells producing antibody and long-lived memory B cells contributing to enhanced immune responses upon reinfection.

 The hypermutation process also utilizes cells that auto-select against the 'signature' of an organism's own cells.
 It is hypothesized that failures of this auto-selection process may also lead to the development of an auto-immune response.

 Somatic gene conversion

-In birds which have a very limited number of genes available to V(D)J recombination, gene conversion between pseudogenic V segments and the currently-active V segment occur with SMH, thereby introducing extra diversity.
+Alternation of DNA by the AID enzyme can also lead to double-strand breaks, which is repaired by gene conversion between similar segments.
+This process is important for generating antibody diversity in birds because they have a very limited number of genes available for V(D)J recombination.
+The bird genomes have a large number of pseudogenic V segments which are effectively used by this additional recombination process.

 Mammals such as cattle, sheep, and horses have a sufficiently large selection for V(D)J, but they also perform somatic gene conversion.
-This kind of gene conversion is also started by the AID enzyme, leading to a double-strand break, which is then repaired by using other V or pseudogenic-V segments as templates.
 Humans are not known to perform such gene conversion, except for one report of indirect evidence.